jhjuchau/Naive-Bayes-Sentiment-Analysis-Webapp/README.md

 # SeniorProject.SAE

 NOTE: This project was developed in PyCharm.
-For best results, please import these files into a PyCharm project.
+For best results, please import these files into a PyCharm project.</br>
 </br>
 ==Code Structure==</br>
 -GetTweets.py: main code hub, launches flask app, collects tweets based on topic